On the Preference Relations with Negatively Transitive Asymmetric Part. I: Introduction

-G.~Debreu is the first author who (not without influence from N.~Bourbaki) studies in~\cite{[10]} the existence of a continuous utility representation $u\colon A\to \hbox{\ccc R}$ of a complete preordered set $A$.
-Lemma~\ref{2.3.1} reduces the problem to the existence of a strictly increasing and continuous map of the factor-set $A/E$ into $\hbox{\ccc R}$.
+G.~Debreu (not without influence from N.~Bourbaki) studies in~\cite{[10]} the existence of a continuous utility representation $u\colon A\to \hbox{\ccc R}$ of a complete set of preferences $A$.
+Lemma~\ref{2.10.1} reduces the problem to the existence of a strictly increasing and continuous map of the factor-set $A/E$ into the real line $\hbox{\ccc R}$.
 Under the condition of connectedness and separability on $A$ endowed with a ``natural" topology (that is, topology which is finer than the interval topology on $A$), G.~Debreu proves this existence by refereing to~\cite[(6.1)]{[10]}.

-He outlines also another proof by using the classical inductive procedure that goes back to G.~Cantor.
-First, he embeds in an order-preserving way the countable part of the factor $A/E$ in the real line $\hbox{\ccc R}$ and then fills the gaps by using a non-decreasing step function.
-It is needles to say that in this short paper all technical difficulties are avoided.
-In his monograph~\cite{[15]}, P.~C. Fishburn proves (Theorem 2.2) that if the set $A$ is furnished with a strict order (in our terminology) which is negatively transitive and if the factor-set $A/E$ is countable, then there exists a utility function $u\colon A\to\hbox{\ccc R}$.
-Further, in~\cite[Theorem 3.1]{[15]} he presents a necessary and sufficient condition for a negatively transitive strict order to possess a utility function, which is, in fact, the Birkhoff's criterium~\cite[Ch.
-III, Theorem 2]{[11]} for the loset $A/E$ to be embedded in a order-preserving way into the real line.
+In his monograph~\cite{[15]}, P.~C. Fishburn proves (Theorem 2.2) that if the set $A$ is furnished with an asymmetric relation $F$ which is negatively transitive and if the factor-set $A/{\cal E}$ is countable, then there exists a utility function $u\colon A\to\hbox{\ccc R}$.
+Further, in~\cite[Theorem 3.1]{[15]} he presents a necessary and sufficient condition for existence of such utility function, which is, in fact, the Birkhoff's criterium~\cite[Ch.
+III, Theorem 2]{[1]} for the linearly ordered set $A/{\cal E}$ to be embedded in a order-preserving way into the real line.

 In~\cite[Sec.
-5]{[32]}, E.~A. Ok argues that ``...utility theory can be beneficially extended to cover incomplete preference relations" and, moreover, ``Identifying a useful set of conditions on preorderes that would lead to such a representation result [that is, functional representation of preorders] is an open problem worthy of investigation".
+5]{[32]}, E.~A. Ok argues that ``...utility theory can be beneficially extended to cover incomplete preference relations" and, moreover, ``Identifying a useful set of conditions on preorders that would lead to such a representation result [that is, functional representation of preorders] is an open problem worthy of investigation".